flame-engine/flame/doc/effects.md

 ## SequenceEffect

 This effect is a combination of other effects.
-You provide it with a list of your predefined effects, that are not added to a component.
+You provide it with a list of your predefined effects.

+The effects in the list should only be passed to the SequenceEffect, never added to a PositionComponent with `addEffect`.

 Note that no effects added to the sequence can have their `isInfinite` property set to `true`, because then naturally the sequence will get stuck once it gets to that effect.